 Effective teaching of Mathematics through German requires careful planning of both the Mathematics and Language elements.

 This clip features a teacher of German demonstrating and reflecting on the way he incorporates High Impact Teaching Strategies (HIT) to inform the planning and teaching of Mathematics through German with Year 3/4 students at Carrum Primary School.
+Explore these activities on FUSE Maths through German.

 Student-centered teaching and learning

 Teachers and students discuss the approach to Mathematics at Sunshine College and the positive impact of collaborative learning.
 This video presents a model of differentiation that is used to enhance student engagement in learning and build confidence and capacity in working with mathematics.
+Explore these activities on FUSE Student-centred teaching and learning.

 - How is student agency represented in this video?